 Gambling in Ukraine

 Gambling in the Ukraine is not currently legal but under review.
 The Ukraine is a European state whose legislators are working hard to legalise the gambling industry.
 In 2009 the Ukrainian government adopted a resolution to ban gambling.
 The fallacy of this initiative became apparent within the very first few months after the law came into force: underground gambling businesses started springing up all across the country, because of which the state budget incurred some substantial losses.
 No positive impact on the dynamics of combating gambling addiction was ever observed, and gamblers were forced to move to illegal institutions, after which they lost any guarantees of fair play.
 Talks about the need to restore the legal status via primary gambling laws have been going on for at least 5 years.
 Ukrainian politicians have been speaking about these initiatives on a regular basis.
-Today a bill has been drafted, by which the gambling industry will again be legalised and strictly regulated.
+The President of Ukraine Vladimir Zelenskiy promised to legalise and regulate the gambling games and casinos in the nearest future.

 Gambling Games in the Ukraine